Header Ads

 8. Cultural and Social Influences

-Cultural norms, values, beliefs, and social interactions impact our perception, problem-solving approaches, decision-making styles, and communication.
+Cultural norms, values, beliefs, and social interactions influence our perception, problem-solving, decision-making, and communication.

-Understanding the influence of culture and social factors on thinking promotes cross-cultural understanding and effective communication.
+Understanding how culture and social factors shape thinking promotes cross-cultural understanding and effective communication.

 9. Developmental Factors